The Mandalorian season 2 episode 5 answers a burning Baby Yoda question

 Join us for more Easter eggs and observations next Friday, after episode 6 of The Mandalorian season 2 hits Disney Plus.

-Discuss: The Mandalorian season 2 episode 5 recap: Ahsoka Tano offers Baby Yoda revelations
+Discuss: The Mandalorian season 2 episode 5 recap: Ahsoka Tano reveals Baby Yoda's real name

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.